Explaining chargeback fraud and how to prevent it

 Payment processors and issuing banks may view merchants as untrustworthy due to frequent chargebacks.
 Investigating and responding to chargebacks may also add extra strain to resources.

-The chargeback management process
+Effective chargeback management strategies

 What a successful chargeback programme looks like for fintechs and enterprises?